RedPRL/sml-dependent-lcf/README.md

 like an infinite stream, except its elements are got by interaction with a subject (i.e. a user) rather than by means of a computable function.

-The continuity of nominal tactics allows us to calculate how much of a the name sequence a particular tactic has consumed (i.e. compute the modulus of continuity of the stream processor), and use this in order to split the sequence between tactics in order to ensure that names are consumed in the
+The continuity of nominal tactics allows us to calculate how much of the name sequence a particular tactic has consumed (i.e. compute the modulus of continuity of the stream processor), and use this in order to split the sequence between tactics in order to ensure that names are consumed in the